igor1309/igor1309.github.io/Content/articles/2022/2021-08-22-no-desktop-dev.md

           new_branch: swift-package-init
 ```

-Commit directly to the `main` branch.
+Commit directly into the `main` branch.

 ## Initialize Swift Package